MileHacker Logo

 • Booking your car rental in advance is highly recommended for summer and peak winter seasons.

-• A 4x4 or truck rental is a good idea for accessing more remote areas or for operating a vehicle during winter weather.
+• A 4x4 or truck rental is recommended for accessing more remote areas or for operating a vehicle during winter weather.

 Walking & Cycling